lucianoaibar/API-Magic/README.md

 # API Magic

 API Magic is a Chromium based web browser for frontend to backend call redirection.\
-A 64-bit Windows version with .NET Framework 4.7.2 or better is required to run.
+Requires Windows 64-bit with .NET Framework 4.7.2 or better.

 ## Download